adopted girl

 The Day We Met You

-A mother and father prepare for the adoption of their new baby.
+A mother and father prepare for the arrival of their new baby.
 In this sweet and simple story, toddlers will enjoy learning all the things they do to get ready.
 They set up the cradle, prepare bottles with formula, and lay out clothing for the new little one who will be joining them soon.

 Yes, I'm Adopted!

-From Maybe to Forever
+From Maybe to Forever: An Adoption Story!

 Waiting to adopt a baby can be an excruciating, long process.
 That is especially true for this little girl who cannot wait to meet her new baby brother or sister.
 The trouble is that she just doesn't know when it is finally going to happen.
-This adorable story told from the perspective of a big sister shows just how much an adopted child is anticipated, loved, and welcomed into a family.
+This adorable story told from the perspective of a big sister shows just how much a new child is anticipated, loved, and welcomed into a family.

-The Story of My Open Adoption: A Storybook for Children Adopted at Birth
+The Story of My Open Adoption

 When the Babies Came to Stay

-This adoption fairytale takes a whimsical approach to teaching children all the many ways "family" is defined.
+This fairytale takes a whimsical approach to teaching children all the many ways "family" is defined.
 One mysterious day, all kinds of babies arrive in a small town with no one to take care of them.
 They come by ferry, airplane, and other interesting means of transportation.
 The local librarian takes on the challenge of raising all of these babies at once, but not without the help of her neighbors.
 Everyone shares their own special talents, skills and knowledge as they come together in a large, loving, and quite unconventional family.

 A Mother for Choco